IBM/ELM-Python-Client/README.md

 Either method of install described below installs the elmclient package and puts example commands (such as `oslcquery` into your path so a) they can be run simply by typing the command, e.g. `oslcquery` and b) as you edit the source code these commands automatically use the latest code.

 Requirements: Python 3.11/3.10/3.9 - NOTE I'm developing using Python 3.11.4 and compatibility with older versions is NOT checked.
+However I'm aiming to work back to 3.9 because that's embedded in e.g. RHEL 9.4.

 Overview
 --------